omar-h-omar/ENG1-Dragonite-Assessment-2.github.io/README.md

 <img src="core/assets/dragonboatz Logo.png">

-Hey, we are Dragon Boat Z, and we have made a dragon boat racing game.
-Here's our team:
+Ever wanted to race Dragon boats down the River Ouse?
+Of course, the answer is yes and we have just the game for you.
+DragonBoat Z!

+Our Team consists of:
 *   Ben Jenner
 *   James Wilkinson
 *   Joe Lonsdale